 Academic Integrity.
 By this point in your studies, you've heard this lots of times, so we'll keep it brief: avoid academic offenses (i.e. cheating).
 All graded work in this course is individual work.

 Lateness.
 Homeworks will be accepted up to 3 days late, but 10% will be deducted for each day late, rounded up to the nearest day.

 Remarks.
-Remark requests for homeworks should be made through Crowdmark, and will be considered by the same TA who marked the assignment.
+Remark requests for homeworks should be made through MarkUS, and will be considered by the same TA who marked the assignment.
 The deadline for requesting a remark is typically one week after the marked assignments are returned.
 Remark requests for exams will be handled by the instructor; details to be announced later.

 Exceptions.
 Exceptions to the course policies such as late homeworks or missed tests require permission of the instructor.
 For medical excuses, you should obtain an official Student Medical Certificate.

 Auditing.
 This year due to the pandemic everything is moved online and access is only granted to enrolled students, so unfortunately this year we are not allowing auditing.
 However anyone is welcome to follow the self-study guide in the tutorial tab.

 The easiest option is probably to install everything yourself on your own machine.